-Almost all four-year colleges and universities require you to take the SAT or ACT, with just a few exceptions.
+Most four-year US colleges and universities require you to take the SAT or ACT, with some exceptions.
 These exams are meant to test all students' knowledge and reasoning skills on an equal playing field, as everyone's curriculum and learning experiences might differ from school to school.

-These tests have been used to ensure that you have the critical thinking and reasoning skills you need to do well in college.
-Putting in the effort to prep and achieve strong scores can also demonstrate your commitment to studying at university.
+The SAT and ACT have been used to ensure that you have the critical thinking and reasoning skills you need to do well in college.
+Putting in the effort to prep and achieve strong scores can also demonstrate your commitment to studying at a university.

 Verbal Minimum Score

-700+ on SAT Evidence Based Reading and Writing or 29+ on ACT English or Reading
+700+ on SAT EBRW or 29+ on ACT English or Reading

-690+ on SAT Evidence Based Reading and Writing or 30+ on both ACT English and Reading
+690+ on SAT EBRW or 30+ on both ACT English and Reading

-650+ on SAT Evidence Based Reading and Writing or 27+ on both ACT English and Reading
+650+ on SAT EBRW or 27+ on both ACT English and Reading

 How Are the SAT and ACT Different?